 Kenneth R. Rosen

 is a senior editor and correspondent at Newsweek based in Italy.
-He is a contributing writer at WIRED and the author of two books of narrative nonfiction.
+He is a contributing writer at WIRED, and a fellow at the Washington Institute for Near East Policy.
+He is the author of two books of narrative nonfiction.
 Previously, he spent six years on staff at The New York Times.

-Rosen is a two-time finalist for the Livingston Award in international reporting, and he won the Bayeux Calvados-Normandy Award for war correspondents for his reporting from Iraq in 2018 and was a finalist for his reporting from Syria in 2019.
+Rosen is a two-time finalist for the Livingston Award in international reporting.
+Among other honors, he received the Bayeux Calvados-Normandy Award for War Correspondents for his reporting on Iraq in 2018 and was a finalist for his reporting on Syria in 2019.

-He has written for The New Yorker, The New York Times Magazine, The Atlantic, and Harper's.
+He has written for The New Yorker, The New York Times Magazine, The Atlantic, VQR, and Harper's.

-As an award-winning journalist and writer, Rosen's work has been supported by the MacDowell Colony (a recipient of the Calderwood Foundation Art of Nonfiction Grant), the Banff Centre for Arts and Creativity, the Pulitzer Center on Crisis Reporting, the Fulbright Program, the Schuster Institute for Investigative Journalism, the Fund for American Studies, the Steven Joel Sotloff Memorial Foundation, the Harry Frank Guggenheim Foundation with John Jay’s Center on Media, Crime and Justice, the Heinrich Böll Foundation, and the Logan Nonfiction Program at the Carey Institute for Global Good.
+Rosen's work has been supported by MacDowell (Calderwood Foundation Art of Nonfiction Grantee), the Banff Centre for Arts and Creativity (Literary Journalist-in-Residence), the Pulitzer Center on Crisis Reporting (Grantee '17, '20), the Fulbright Program, the Schuster Institute for Investigative Journalism, the Fund for American Studies (Robert Novak Fellow), the Steven Joel Sotloff Memorial Foundation, the Harry Frank Guggenheim Foundation with John Jay’s Center on Media, Crime and Justice, the Heinrich Böll Foundation, and the Logan Nonfiction Program at the Carey Institute for Global Good.